The Moos Letter Editorials are written

 Upon ordering two dozen doughnuts, she was told that the baker couldn’t sell that many doughnuts to one cowstomer. ...?

-“no, I can’t sell that many to one cowstomer”.
-Now the cowstomer became more amused and
+said, “No, I can’t sell that many to one cowstomer”.
+Now the cowstomer became more amused

-decided to pursue it even further by asking “If I sit down in a booth and order a cup of cowfee and a doughnut, would
+and decided to pursue it even further by asking, “If I sit down in a booth and order a cup of cowfee and a doughnut,

-you sell me one?” and the cownter person said “no, because we need to save them for our cowstomers”.
+would you sell me one?” and the cownter person said “No, because we need to save them for our cowstomers”.

 …Honest.

-at all?
-The bakery is in the business of selling doughnuts, had an ample supply of doughnuts to sell and refused to sell them
+any sense at all?
+The bakery is in the business of selling doughnuts, had an ample supply of doughnuts to sell and refused

-mentioning is: this is a bakery.
+note worth mentioning is: this is a bakery.
 A bakery is a place where they make doughnuts - to sell.
-They have the necessary ingredients
+They have the necessary

-to make more and they make a profit on those they sell.
+ingredients to make more and they make a profit on those they sell.
 This is their business - selling doughnuts.
-Right there in their store.
+Right there

 The Cowstomer’s friend